Isabel Greenberg

 Isabel Poppy Greenberg (born 1988) is a British graphic novelist and illustrator.

-Her first book, The Encyclopedia of Early Earth, was published in 2013 by Jonathan Cape in London, Little Brown in the US, and Random House in Canada.
-Greenberg has also made a short film in 2018 called Janet, Who Fell From The Sea.
+Her first book, The Encyclopedia of Early Earth, was published in 2013 by Jonathan Cape in the United Kingdom; Little, Brown and Company in the United States, and Penguin Random House in Canada.
+Greenberg also made a short film in 2018 called Janet, Who Fell From The Sea.

 Early life

-Born in Camden in 1988, Greenberg studied illustration at the Brighton School of Art and graduated in 2011.
+Born in Camden, London, England, in 1988, Greenberg studied illustration at the University of Brighton School of Art and graduated in 2011.

-In 2008, while still a student, Greenberg entered the Observer/Cape/Comica Graphic Short Story Prize, and was a runner-up.
+In 2008, while still a student, Greenberg entered the Observer/Cape/Comica Graphic Short Story Prize and was a runner-up.
 She entered the competition again in 2011 and won it with "Love in a Very Cold Climate", a love story about a Nord, a North Pole-dweller, and Suit, a South Pole-dweller, who can never touch each other.

 Career

-In 2013, Greenberg was one of twenty leading graphic designers and illustrators to feature in the Memory Palace exhibition at the V & A, sponsored by Sky Arts.
-An original piece of fiction by Hari Kunzru was transformed into a "walk-in graphic novel".
+In 2013, Greenberg was one of twenty graphic designers and illustrators to feature in the Memory Palace exhibition at the Victoria and Albert Museum, sponsored by Sky Arts.
+For the exhibition, an original piece of fiction by Hari Kunzru was transformed into a "walk-in graphic novel."

-In 2014, she was a select at Pick Me Up at Somerset House.
+In 2014, she was commissioned as part of the Pick Me Up Selects contemporary arts festival series at Somerset House.

-Greenberg's work has been published in The Guardian, The Observer, and The New York Times, and by Nobrow Press.
-She has also worked with Chatham Dockyard, Tyntesfield House and the English Folk Dance and Song Society.
+Greenberg has done work for The Guardian, The New York Times, the National Trust, Seven Stories Press, First Second Books, and Nobrow Press.
+She has also worked with Chatham Dockyard, Tyntesfield House, and the English Folk Dance and Song Society.

 Graphic novels

-Greenberg's first graphic novel, The Encyclopedia of Early Earth (2013), is a series of interlinking stories set in Early Earth, where her prize-winning short story was also set.
-Rachel Cooke, reviewing her book in The Guardian, said "her wonderful book already feels like a classic" and compared her to Tove Jansson.
-It has been translated into German, Spanish, French and Polish.
+Greenberg's first graphic novel, The Encyclopedia of Early Earth (2013), is a series of interlinking stories set in Early Earth.
+Rachel Cooke, reviewing it in The Guardian, said it "already feels like a classic" and compared her to Tove Jansson.
+It has been translated into German, Spanish, French, and Polish.

 In 2016, Greenberg released her second graphic novel, The One Hundred Nights of Hero.
-A movie adaptation was announced in 2024, directed by Julia Jackman and starring Emma Corrin, Maika Monroe and Nicholas Galitzine.
+A movie adaptation came out in 2025, directed by Julia Jackman and starring Emma Corrin, Maika Monroe, and Nicholas Galitzine.

-In Glass Town (2020), parts of the Brontë juvenilia are retold and intersected with the lives of four Brontë children — Charlotte, Branwell, Emily and Anne, as they explore the paracosm they created.
+In her graphic novel Glass Town (2020), parts of Brontë family juvenilia are retold and intersect with the lives of four Brontë children — Charlotte, Branwell, Emily, and Anne — as they explore the paracosm they created.
 James Smart, for The Guardian, wrote: "Greenberg blurs fiction and memoir: characters walk between worlds and woo their creators. [...]
-This is a tale, bookended by funerals, about the collision between dreamlike places of possibility and constrained 19th-century lives".
+This is a tale, bookended by funerals, about the collision between dreamlike places of possibility and constrained 19th-century lives."

 Children's books

-Greenberg has also illustrated several children's books.
-The book A Hundred Billion Trillion Stars with Seth Fishman won the 2018 Mathical Book Prize.

-Also in 2018, she illustrated Athena: the story of a goddess, by her younger sister Imogen Greenberg.
+Greenberg has also written and illustrated several children's books, including The Midnight Babies (Abrams Books, 2023) and Time to Go, Sid!
+(Abrams, 2026).
+She illustrated the book A Hundred Billion Trillion Stars by Seth Fishman, which won the 2018 Mathical Book Prize.
+Also in 2018, she illustrated Athena: The Story of a Goddess, by her younger sister Imogen Greenberg.